The Teddy Stoddard Story: Beautiful Mrs Thompson Gives Wayne Dyer Hope

-Though this is a fictional story, The Teddy Stoddard Story (also known as the Teddy Stallard story) is one I believe every new and existing teacher should hear.
-I heard Dr. Wayne Dyer tell it many years ago and its powerful message touched me so deeply.
+Though this is a fictional story, The Teddy Stoddard Story (also known as the Teddy Stallard Story) is one I believe every new and existing teacher should hear.
+I heard Dr. Wayne Dyer tell about Mrs Thompson and her student many years ago, and the powerful message touched me so deeply.

-The Teddy and Mrs Thompson moral lesson is about a young boy who reignited a love of teaching in his teacher, Mrs. Thompson.
-Teddy gave his teacher the gift of empathy, caring, and passion.
+The Story of Teddy Stoddard & Mrs Thompson moral lesson is about a young boy who reignited a love of teaching in his teacher.
+Teddy gave Mrs. Thompson the gift of empathy, caring, and passion.

-Penned by Elizabeth Silance Ballard in 1974 for HomeLife magazine, her fictional work which was loosely based on some elements of her own life continues to inspire teachers as it continues to circulate as a true story.
+Penned by Elizabeth Silance Ballard in 1974 for HomeLife magazine, her fictional work, which was loosely based on some elements of her own life, continues to inspire teachers.
+Please remember that Snopes reports that the Teddy Stoddard tale is not a true story.

 There’s a story from many years ago that tells of an elementary school teacher whose name was Mrs. Thompson.
 As she stood in front of her fifth-grade class on the first day of school, she told her children a lie.
 Like most teachers, she looked at her students and told them that she loved them all the same.
 But that simply was not true, because there, in the front row, slumped in his seat, was a little boy named Teddy Stoddard.